 Beyond a few short quotes on Instagram, I always hesitate to post much from a Work-in-Progress.
 When Whizzers was still a WIP, I didn’t even feel comfortable talking about it, much less sharing a bunch of unpublished sections.
 But in the interest of the greater good, I plan to post a few of these here and there over the course of the next year-plus while I work on the novel.

-A couple of caveats: Jihad Insurance is truly not for the faint of heart.
+A couple of caveats: Hot Scenes is truly not for the faint of heart.
 If you’re familiar with Fear and Loathing in Las Vegas, that should give you at least some idea of the, uh, scatalogical nature of the book.

 Except that my new novel is much harsher.
-While Fear and Loathing featured some periodic profane or drugged-out scenes, much of Jihad Insurance is about porn—not food porn or word porn, but actual porn porn.
+While Fear and Loathing featured some periodic profane or drugged-out scenes, much of Hot Scenes, as the title might suggest, is about porn—not food porn or word porn, but actual porn porn.
 And because the director of said porn, protagonist J. Edgar Schnatz, is one rude dude to begin with, much of the novel explores him gleefully celebrating the genre, not to mention ranting about all manner of unpleasant topics.

 I should also emphasize that, like its predecessor—another novel about making a porno, Terry Southern’s Blue Movie—this book is intended to be funny.
 Yes, I’ve laughed myself silly already while writing sections of it, and I hope many readers will do the same.
 But I know it’s definitely not for everyone.